Y-T-T/pqc-demo-server/README.md

 ### Setup

 #### Server
-**A self-signed SSL certificate for testing has been uploaded.
+**The self-signed SSL certificate for testing has been uploaded.
 If you do not have your own certificate, you can skip steps 1 and 2.**
 1. Put the server certificate in the `cert` folder, and then copy the entire `cert` folder to the `backend/src` folder
 2. Put the file names of the certificate and key into `backend/setting.conf`
 3. run `setup` script (Use `sudo` if necessary)